CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Format-Reference.md

 ### bond-swp-name

-Validates bond and switch port names.
+Bond and switch port names.

 **Valid Format:**
 - Must be either a valid switch port name (swp) or bond name